 Coordinates: 41°54’12"N, 12°27’12" E

-One of the main attractions in Rome is the Pantheon, built between 118 and 128 AD. and the only temple that has survived to this day almost in its original form.
+One of the main attractions in Rome is the Pantheon, built between 118 and 128 AD.
+The only temple that has survived to this day almost in its original form.
 From the Greek “pantheon” is “the temple of all gods”.
 The Roman Pantheon is the world's largest domed structure (the diameter of the unreinforced hemispherical dome of the Pantheon is 43.57 m, the height is 22 meters).
 In the center of the dome there is a round hole with a diameter of 9 meters (oculus), the so-called eye of the Pantheon.

 Unique frescoes, statues and bronze decorations make the interior of the temple as impressive as its mighty exterior.
-A masterpiece of ancient Roman architecture and engineering, it is the most visited monument in Italy, admiring 7 million tourists every year.
+A masterpiece of ancient Roman architecture and engineering.
+It is the most visited monument in Italy, admiring 7 million tourists every year.

 Location: Piazza della Rotonda, 00186 Roma RM